 At present the Company does not pay its directors any fees for their services in such capacities.
-The following table describes the compensation of independent directors for the year ended June 30, 2017:
+The following table describes the compensation of independent directors for the year ended June 30, 2018:

-Name (1) Fees earned (\$) Option-based awards (\$) All other compensation (\$) Total compensation (2) (\$) Patrick Reid Nil 30,100 (3) Nil Nil David Palmer Nil 25,800(3) Nil Nil Dennis H. Peterson Nil 51,600(3) \$27,038(4) Nil
+Name (1) Fees earned (\$) Option-based awards (\$) All other compensation (\$) Total compensation (2) (\$)

+Patrick Reid Nil Nil Nil Nil

+David Palmer Nil Nil Nil Nil

-- (1) Mr. Hurley was a director and NEO during the year ended June 30, 2017.
-Any compensation received by him in his capacity as a director of the Company is reflected in the Summary Compensation Table for the NEOs elsewhere in this Circular. - (2) Directors are reimbursed for all reasonable expenses incurred in the performance of their duties as directors of the Company.
-The table does not include any amounts paid as reimbursement for expenses. - (3) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 108% expected volatility; risk-free interest rate of 1.14% per annum; and an expected dividend yield of 0%.. - (4) Fees incurred to Peterson McVicar LLP for legal services rendered to the Company.
-Mr. Peterson is the principal of Peterson McVicar LLP.
+- (1) Mr. Hurley and Mr. Peterson were directors and NEOs during the year ended June 30, 2018.
+Any compensation received by them in their capacity as a director of the Company is reflected in the Summary Compensation Table for the NEOs elsewhere in this Circular. - (2) Directors are reimbursed for all reasonable expenses incurred in the performance of their duties as directors of the Company.
+The table does not include any amounts paid as reimbursement for expenses.